 The importance of understanding London house prices

 Meanwhile, over in East London, a six bedroom house in E17 has seen a great deal of interest.
 “We received the first offer on the house within forty-eight hours of it appearing on the website,” say the estate agents in our Canary Wharf office.
 “More offers have come in since then, and all are very close to the asking price.
 Getting the price right is absolutely key when you’re selling a family house in London.
 Under-pricing is unfair to the sellers, and might make buyers wonder what’s wrong with the house!
 Over-pricing is unlikely to attract anyone – people buying family homes are usually looking for space and value for money.”

 How Henry Wiltshire prices your property

 Henry Wiltshire’s estate agents have long experience of pricing family houses.
 Our agents explain: “Pricing a house is quite different from pricing a flat.
 While flats within one development tend to follow a standard layout, it’s very possible for all the houses in one street to be completely different.
 This means that using the selling price for another property in the street isn’t necessarily useful – it’s only ever a starting point.
 After that, we use the size of the property, how good a condition it’s in, and the location, proximity to schools, public transport etc, to come up with the price the property should be advertised for.”

 Selling your family house in London

 As well as being experts in selling family houses in London, Henry Wiltshire also offer a free property valuation service.
-Whether your property is in E17, UB3 or anywhere else across the capital, Harry, Jas and the team are here to help you sell it.
+Whether your property is in E17, UB3 or anywhere else across the capital, the Henry Wiltshire team are here to help you sell it.
 Contact our London agents today.